Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 stateless -- Prefer simple, stateless services where possible stream processing = computing paradigm that involves the continuous processing of data streams in real-time (vs. batch). crucial in scenarios where low-latency, real-time insights, and immediate actions on data are essential
-Sustainable Architectural Decisions https://adr.github.io/ System design is a mine-field of difficult tradeoffs system properties -- 01 available = end user can access it and it works as expected https://medium.com/baseds/ready-and-available-distributed-systems-161023aca378 system properties -- 02 highly available = no scheduled/unscheduled maintenance, no downtime, no data loss system properties -- 03 fault tolerant = can even handle hardware failure (expensive to implement)
+Sustainable Architectural Decisions https://adr.github.io/ system design -- is a mine-field of difficult tradeoffs system properties -- 01 available = end user can access it and it works as expected https://medium.com/baseds/ready-and-available-distributed-systems-161023aca378 system properties -- 02 highly available = no scheduled/unscheduled maintenance, no downtime, no data loss system properties -- 03 fault tolerant = can even handle hardware failure (expensive to implement)